EPFL-ENAC/hobel-inperso-ieq/README.md

 ```

-# 🛢️ Populating the database
+## 🛢️ Steps to populate the database

 To fill the database with historical data, follow these steps for each kind of sensor.